Exact Many-body Quantum Dynamics in One-Dimensional Baths via Collective Spins: 2. Lie Algebra of the Jump Operators

 where $\phi_{\alpha\beta}=1(-1)$ for $\{\alpha\beta\}=\{R,L\} (\{L,R\})$ and $\phi_{\alpha\beta}=0$ if $\alpha=\beta$.
 The coefficients on the new $\hat{\sigma}_z$-type operator take the form of complex phases.
 Taking commutators with the jump operators and $\hat{\sigma}_z$-type operators yield more jump operators that bear similarity to the structure of ladder operators.
 In fact, further commutators among the elements of the algebra either reproduce existing operators or generate new operators of the form

 where $t$ iterates over odd integers and $s$ iterates over even integers.
-It can then be seen that this algebra will close if the powers $e^{\pm ikdtj}$ and $e^{\pm ikdsj}$ eventually repeat, which occurs at rational fraction spacings.
-Specifically, for spacings $kd = n\pi/p$ with $n, p \in \mathbb{Z}^+$, the resulting algebra consists of only $3p$ distinct operators, which we denote as $\mathcal A_{n,p}$.
+It can then be seen that the commutators generate a finite number of terms if the powers $e^{\pm ikdtj}$ and $e^{\pm ikdsj}$ eventually repeat, which occurs at rational fraction spacings.
+Specifically, for spacings $kd = n\pi/p$ with $n, p \in \mathbb{Z}^+$, the resulting algebra can be generated by only $3p$ distinct operators, which we denote as $\mathcal A_{n,p}$.